voutilad/bolt-proxy/README.md

 ## Known Pain I'm Trying to Alleviate

 1. Mixed internal/external access to Neo4j in K8s is extremely painful
-   due to having to pick a single advertised address.
+   due to having to pick a single advertised address type (internal vs. external).
-2. Exposing all Neo4j pods in K8s with all individual IPs is painful.
+2. Exposing all Neo4j pods in K8s with all individual IPs is painful for k8s amateurs, of which most of us are.

 ## My Hypothesis on What Might Help